 - 1. Second-Chance Voting Prior to Casting Ballot: Since ballots are to be marked by the voter with a pen provided by the election board, unwanted choices or marks cannot be erased.
 Rather than crossing out unwanted choices or attempting to erase them, the voter should ask an election judge for a new ballot to mark his or her votes.
 A voter may obtain up to two new ballots for these reasons.
 Ballots returned to an election judge by an elector must be considered spoiled. - 2.
 Second-Chance Voting as Voter Attempts to Cast Own Ballot: After marking the votes on the ballot, the elector shall place the ballot back in the provided secrecy sleeve so the ballot is concealed and so the initials of the inspector or election judge may be seen.
 The elector then shall deposit the ballot in the optical scanning device and wait to determine if the ballot is deposited into the ballotbox or if the optical scanning device has indicated a possibility for a second-chance voting condition.
-If a second-chance voting condition is indicated, a poll worker, standing at a discrete distance from the voter, shall ask the voter if he or she desires help in either having the ballot returned to the voterto mark his or her votes on a new ballot (the incorrect ballot is to be returned to the judge to be marked as spoiled) or the voter may choose to cast the ballot as the voter has marked it even thoughit is incorrect.
+If a second-chance voting condition is indicated, a poll worker, standing at a discrete distance from the voter, shall ask the voter if he or she desires help in either having the ballot returned to the voter or mark his or her votes on a new ballot (the incorrect ballot as the voter has marked it even thoughit is incorrect.
 If the voter chooses to cast the incorrectly marked ballot, the judge must first inform the voter that the portion of the ballot that has been marked incorrectly will not be counted.
 Voters requiring assistance may ask a judge or inspector to cast the ballot provided the ballot is in the secrecy sleeve.
 (NDCC § 16.1-06-14(3) and NDCC §§ 16.1-13-23)

-3. Securing New Ballot Upon Spoiling of Others: A voter spoiling a ballot may obtain others successively, one at a time, not exceeding three in total, upon returning each spoiled ballot.
+Securing New Ballot Upon Spoiling of Others: A voter spoiling a ballot may obtain others successively, one at a time, not exceeding three in total, upon returning each spoiled ballot.
 Each paper ballot returned must be spoiled immediately and, together with those not distributed to the voters, must be preserved and secured in sealed packages and returned to the county recorder.
 (NDCC § 16.1-13-32)